Skip to content

 While Bit Gold shared many conceptual elements with Bitcoin, there were important differences in the proposals:

-Szabo's design didn't fully specify how the network would achieve consensus on a single version of the transaction history when conflicts arose.
+Szabo's design did not fully specify how the network would achieve consensus on a single version of the transaction history when conflicts arose.
 Bitcoin solved this through the longest-chain rule, where the chain representing the most cumulative proof-of-work is accepted as valid.

 Bit Gold tokens from different time periods might have different values based on variations in computational difficulty, requiring a complex marketplace for exchange.
-Bitcoin addressed this by adjusting mining difficulty to maintain consistent block creation rates.
+Bitcoin addressed this by adjusting mining difficulty to maintain consistent block creation rates, ensuring that each block reward had equivalent value regardless of when it was mined.

 Why Bit Gold Was Never Built

 Despite its sophisticated design, Bit Gold remained a theoretical proposal.
-Szabo never implemented the system, though he continued to refine and discuss the concept.
-The reasons for non-implementation likely included the technical challenges of building a distributed system with 1990s technology, uncertainty about whether it would attract users, and the complexity of solving remaining design questions.
+Szabo never implemented the system, though he continued to refine and discuss the concept through 2005.
+The reasons for non-implementation likely included the technical challenges of building a distributed system with 1990s technology, uncertainty about whether it would attract sufficient users, and the complexity of solving remaining design questions.

 Some technical challenges that needed resolution included achieving reliable consensus across a distributed network, bootstrapping the system with initial participants, and handling the economic implications of varying token values.